hollowverse/hollowverse/main-site/lib/groq/README.md

-This folder contains Sanity GROQ projections and their type definitions
+This folder contains Sanity GROQ queries, projections and their type definitions